-Diabetic Kidney Disease Test
+Diabetic Kidney Disease Risk Test

 Got Type 2 diabetes?

-If so, you have a 50% chance of developing Chronic Kidney Disease (CKD).
+1 in 2 people with type 2 diabetes will develop chronic kidney disease (CKD).
 Our new blood test can now identify your risk of CKD up to 4 years before symptoms appear.

 Doctor consultation within an hour (100% online)